-If you want to extract the very best from your moving coil cartridge, you really should consider a good step-up transformer.
-Let’s take a look at a beautiful Ortofon ST-70 moving coil transformer I recently supplied for one of my customers.
+If you want to extract the very best from your moving coil cartridge, you really need a good step-up transformer, like the beautiful Ortofon ST-70.

 Why a Step-Up Transformer?